shinnn/read-glob-promise/README.md

 #### options

-The option object will be directly passed to [glob](https://github.com/isaacs/node-glob) and [fs.readFile], or the encoding string sets the encoding of [fs.readFile].
+The option object will be directly passed to [glob](https://github.com/isaacs/node-glob#options) and [fs.readFile], or the encoding string sets the encoding of [fs.readFile].

-Additionally, [`ignoreDir` option](#optionsignoredir) is available and enabled by default.
+Unlike the original API, glob's `nodir` option is `true` by default.

-##### options.ignoreDir

-Type: `Boolean`
-Default: `true`

-Excludes the directories from matched paths.
-It prevents `EISDIR` error when reading files.

-`false` disables this safty and improves globbing performance a bit.

 ## License